Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Discussion

-As we have discussed, the modelling of the cluster gas physics is the most important uncertainty in our analysis, in particular the mass bias $(1-b)$ between the hydrostatic and true masses.
-While we have argued that the preferred value is \mbox{$(1-b) \simeq 0.8$}, with a plausible range from 0.7 to 1, a significantly lower value would substantially alleviate the tension between CMB and SZ constraints.
-Performing a joint analysis using the CMB likelihood presented in \citet{planck2013-p08} and the cluster likelihood of this paper, we find $(1-b)=0.55 \pm 0.06$ and the black contours shown in Fig.~\ref{fig:cont3} (in that case $(1-b)$ was sampled in the range [0.1,1.5]).
-Such a large bias is difficult to reconcile with numerical simulations, and cluster masses estimated from X-rays and from weak lensing do not typically show such large offsets.
-Some systematic discrepancies in the relevant scaling relations were, however, identified and studied in \citet{planck2011-5.2c}, \citet{2011ApJ...732...44S}, \citet{2012PhRvD..85b3005D}, and \citet{2012ApJ...757....1B}, based on stacking analyses of X-ray, SZ, and lensing data for the very large MaxBCG cluster sample, suggesting that the issue is not yet fully settled from an observational point of view.
+As we have noted, the modelling of the cluster gas physics is the most important uncertainty in our analysis, in particular through its influence on the mass bias $(1-b)$.
+While we have argued for a preferred value of \mbox{$(1-b) \simeq 0.8$} based on comparison of our $Y_{500}$--$M_{500}$ relation to those derived from a number of different numerical simulations, and we suggest a plausible range of $(1-b)$ from 0.7 to 1, a significantly lower value would substantially alleviate the tension between CMB and SZ constraints.
+We have undertaken a joint analysis using the CMB likelihood presented in \citet{planck2013-p08} and the cluster likelihood presented in the present paper, sampling $(1-b)$ in the range $[0.1,1.5]$.
+This results in a `measurement' of $(1-b)=0.59 \pm 0.05$.
+We show in Fig~\ref{fig:dNdzsnr7} the SZ cluster counts predicted by the \Planck's best-fit primary CMB model for $(1-b)=0.59$.
+Clearly, this substantial reduction in $(1-b)$ is enough to reconcile our observed SZ cluster counts with \Planck's best fit primary CMB parameters.